gardener/gardener/docs/usage/pod-security.md

 ## `.spec.kubernetes.allowPrivilegedContainers` in the Shoot Spec

-If this field is set to `true` then all authenticated users can use the "gardener.privileged" `PodSecurityPolicy`, allowing full unrestricted access to Pod features.
+If this field is set to `true`, then all authenticated users can use the "gardener.privileged" `PodSecurityPolicy`, allowing full unrestricted access to Pod features.
 However, the `PodSecurityPolicy` admission plugin is removed in Kubernetes `v1.25` and `PodSecurity` has taken its place as its successor.
 Therefore, this field doesn't have any relevance in versions `>= v1.25` anymore.
 If you need to set a default pod admission level for your cluster, follow [this documentation](#admission-configuration-for-the-podsecurity-admission-plugin).

 > **Note:** You should remove this field from the `Shoot` spec for `v1.24` clusters after migrating to the new `PodSecurity` admission controller, before upgrading your cluster to `v1.25`.